klezmen/datascience-coursera-jhopkins-practical-machine-learning/README.md

 Now the redundant features are removed, we have zero missing values.
 ###2.
 Modelfitting and Training

 First we will try the random forest algorithm and inspect the acuracy.
+We expect this model to have some out of sample error, but at least it will provide a performance metric for model selection.

 ###2.1 Random forest